Best 7 String Guitar Selection for Extended Range & Power

 Best 7 String Guitar Selection Methodology

 The first edition was published in August 2020.
-The current edition was published on June 18, 2024.
+The current edition was published in 2025.

-We looked at all the top rated 7 String Guitars available from major US online retailers that were priced up to $2,000 and put the 20 most promising ones on our short-list for closer examination - you can see most of them in our Music Gear Database.
+We looked at all the top rated 7 String Guitars available from major US online retailers that were priced up to $2,000 and put the 31 of the most promising ones on our short-list for closer examination – you can see most of them in ourย Music Gear Database.

-We then examined relevant rating sources including reviews, ratings and forum discussions about each model - this came to a total of more than 1,800 sources.
+We then examined relevant rating sources, including reviews, ratings, and forum discussions about each model – this came to a total of more than 3,100 sources.
 We processed those data with the Gearank Algorithm to produce the rating scores out of 100 for each model that you see above.
-We selected the highest rated models for regular and multiscale to recommend and provided a summary of user and expert opinions in the descriptions of the ones recommended above.
+We selected the highest-rated models for regular and multiscale to recommend and provided a summary of user and expert opinions in the descriptions of the ones recommended above.

 About the Author and Contributors